-The evidence that infested fruit may go undetected until sold and the ability of Cecidomyia sp. to complete larval and pupal development in discarded fruit waste, moderated by its limited host range and poor flight ability, supports a risk rating for distribution of 'low'.
+The evidence that infested fruit may go undetected until sold and the ability of Cecidomyia sp. to complete larval and pupal development in discarded fruit waste, moderated by its limited host range and poor flight ability, support a likelihood estimate for distribution of 'low'.